Pomegranate/Pomegranate/Readme.md

 # Pomegranate

-### An unassuming framework for quickly building web applications.
+### The most flexible web framework in the known universe.

 #### Pomegranate is an Express driven, MVC framework that relies on Inversion of Control to manage Dependencies.